mitzifranco/ReactAllAire/back-end/README.md

 ## To run this locally
-Open a new terminal and make sure you are in the .../back-end file run in the terminal "npm install" to install the neccessary modules locally Next, run 'node app.js' and the app will be running
+Open a new terminal and make sure you are in the .../back-end file run in the nterminal "npm install" to install the neccessary modules locally Next, run 'node app.js' and the app will be running
 Go to the url: http://localhost:9000/ add /sensor/all to the end of the localhost url to get all the data in dynamoDB